Technical Adviser, Health Systems and Research

 Dr. Gerry Bloom is a medical doctor and health economist with expertise in health policy, planning and finance.
-He is a Director and Partner at Health Partners International.
+He served as a Director of HPI from 2005 until 2017.

 Background and relevant experience